-However, if the ice is consistently thick across the holes and across the grid, and/or there is a significant number of overlapping particles in the direction of the electron beam, then it might be determined from cryoET that the sample is not fit for high resolution collection (Figure 8, right).
-If the type of grid used is lacey, then tomography at hole magnification where the imaging area includes several hole sizes may be used to determine hole sizes with thinner ice and to determine if there are one or two particle layers in these areas (Video 1 for sample #20, deposition data for sample #36).
+However, if the ice is consistently thick across the holes and across the grid, and/or there is a significant number of overlapping particles in the direction of the electron beam, then it might be determined from cryoET that the sample is not fit for high resolution collection (Figure 7, right).
+If the type of grid used is lacey, then tomography at hole magnification where the imaging area includes several hole sizes may be used to determine hole sizes with thinner ice and to determine if there are one or two particle layers in these areas (Video for sample #20, deposition data for sample #36).

 Routinely performing cryoET on cryoEM grids allows for sample owners to determine where and how to collect optimal data most efficiently, or to determine whether or not the grid is collectible to the desired resolution.
-It takes about 30 to 45 min to collect, process, and analyze a single tomogram.
 Thus, routine single particle grid and sample characterization by cryoET may not only provide information for optimizing grid preparation of a particular sample, but may also increase microscope efficiency.